jangroth/aws-certification-notes/solutions-architect-professional.md

 *AWS Organizations* offers policy-based management for multiple AWS accounts.
 With Organizations, you can create groups of accounts, automate account creation, apply and manage policies for those groups.
 Organizations enables you to centrally manage policies across multiple accounts, without requiring custom scripts and manual processes.

 Using AWS Organizations, you can create Service Control Policies (SCPs) that centrally control AWS service use across multiple AWS accounts.
 You can also use Organizations to help automate the creation of new accounts through APIs.
 Organizations helps simplify the billing for multiple accounts by enabling you to setup a single payment method for all the accounts in your organization through consolidated billing.
 AWS Organizations is available to all AWS customers at no additional charge.
-* Master accounts must invite child accounts
+* Management accounts must invite child accounts
   * Invited accounts must approve enabling all features
-* Master accounts can create child accounts
+* Management accounts can create child accounts
 * Master can access child accounts using:
   * CloudFormation StackSets to create IAM roles in target accounts
   * Assume the roles using the STS Cross Account capability
-* Recommended strategy to create a dedicated account for logging or security
+* Recommended strategy is creating a dedicated account for logging or security
 * API is available to automate AWS account creation
 * Integration with AWS Single Sign-On (SSO)
 * On AWS: <a href="https://aws.amazon.com/organizations/" target="_blank">Service</a> - <a href="https://aws.amazon.com/organizations/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/organizations/latest/userguide/" target="_blank">User Guide</a>